PraveenRajeshSingh/Praveen-Singh/README.md

                                 # Hi 👋, I,m Praveen Singh
-## I am a passionate developer having keen interest in solving problems and building new apps in Java + Spring Boot framework!
+# I am a passionate developer having keen interest in solving problems and building new apps in Java + Spring Boot framework!
-   ###  🌱 I’m currently learning JavaScript
+   #  🌱 I’m currently learning SpringBoot.
+   #  💬 Ask me about Java, Spring Boot, MySQL.
+   #  📫 How to reach me singhpraveenrajesh764@gmail.com
+   #  📄 Know about my experiences https://drive.google.com/file/d/1p961YBbT7s0fQPV28iQJ8_4gDTkgtZza/view?usp=drive_link
+   #  ⚡ Fun fact I like to learn new things.
+Connect with me:
+Linkedin Profile
 <!--
 **PraveenRajeshSingh/PraveenRajeshSingh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.